tradle/mycloud/project/docs/questions.md

 bot should be receiving event, and processing, not thinking about order

-if we directly invoke lambda, we lose order guarantees (like the ones we have with sharding)
+if we directly invoke lambda, we lose order guarantees (like the ones we have with sharding), because if the bot is busy processing message 1 from user U, and message 2 comes in, it will launch another Lambda instance to process 2, ignoring

+synchronizing clocks
+during auth, synchronize clocks (per provider) on reconnect, always broadcast position (last sent/received), and wait for green light messages queued offline are rejected if there are undelivered messages for you

+after green light, give Re-send option for any previously queued messages

+add timestamp to messages

+client delivers one message at a time, receives per-message acks (prevents needing to re-order)

+client connects:
+  sends the identifier of the last message it sent and the last message it received

+client waits for green light from server ordering is by timestamp

+per-message acks

+postpone implementation of:
+  lambda lock per client
+  re-ordering (ack instead)

+TODO:
+test whether clients get messages they subscribed to if they go offline and back online

+requires long-lived clientIds

+support WillNotDeliver error in @tradle/engine sender

+need "dontsend" sendstatus

+HTTP POST messages that are > 128KB